 This cockatiel cage comes with two shelves, two ladders, four wooden perches and four feeders.
 It seems to have all the basic facilities your pet cockatiel might need for comfortable and enjoyable pastime.

-2. Yaheetech 59″ Open Playtop – The Most Elegant Model Among Cockatiel Bird Cages with Stands.
+2. Yaheetech 59″ Open Playtop – Most Elegant Model Among Cockatiel Bird Cages with Stands

 The cage has a large swing-out front door with a smaller tilting door incorporated into it.
 Additionally, the bottom grille is detachable and the bottom tray slides out.
 All of that makes this cockatiel cage very easy to clean and furnish.